LouisdeBruijn/waterfall-logging/docs/how-to-guides/waterfall.md

-!!! note
+This part of the project documentation focuses on a *task-oriented* approach.
-    A how-to guide serves the needs of the user who is at work.
-Its obligation is to help the user accomplish a task.
+Use it as a guide to accomplish any of the `Waterfall` class methods below.

 ### Count